ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC.md

 This is the root page for examples and issues about functional dependencies in GHC.

+## Main sub-pages

+These pages have most of the content!

 * [Background and terminology](Functional-dependencies-in-GHC/background-and-terminology)
 * [Key examples](Functional-dependencies-in-GHC/key-examples)
 * [Design choices](Functional-dependencies-in-GHC/design-choices)